 Post-Accident Testing: Whenever an accident occurs involving an employee, equipment, or property controlled by CRCPL’s employees, including, but not limited to an accident involving: (a) one or more deaths; (b) an injury requiring professional medical treatment beyond first aid and disabling an employee from performing their normal duties; and/or (c) substantial damage to property, CRCPL will require all employees involved in the accident who may have engaged in any activity that caused or tended to cause the accident, or that may have contributed to the accident, to submit to alcohol and drug testing, as soon as practical.
 The requirement to test will not prevent employees who are to be tested from performing duties in the aftermath of an accident or incident when their performance is needed to preserve life or property.

 Follow-up/Return-To-Duty Testing: CRCPL reserves the right to test employees who previously tested positive but whose employment was not terminated.
 CRCPL requires a negative return-to-duty test before we allow the employee to return to work.
 If the employee fails this test, this will result in corrective action up to and including termination of employment.
 Once an employee tests negative and returns to duty, management will ensure additional tests occur.
-Any employee with a second positive test result will be subject to corrective action up to and including termination of employment.
+Any employee with a second positive test result will be terminated.
 Follow-up tests will be unannounced.
 They may occur at any time for a time period management considers reasonable.
 The intent is to deter any subsequent use that would violate policy and result in termination of employment.

 Random Testing: CRCPL reserves the right to conduct such other alcohol and drug testing as it chooses, including random testing.